 To find out who owns a domain:

-2. If the domain is registered you’ll get a variety of details about the domain including the registration contact information, name servers, domain statuses and the sponsoring registrar.
+- If it is, you’ll usually get details such as the registration contact information, name servers, domain statuses, and the sponsoring registrar.

-• Neither begin with nor end with a dash (–), or contain a dash in the third and fourth positions (e.g. www.ab– –cd . com).
+- Not begin or end with a hyphen and not contain hyphens in both the third and fourth positions (e.g. www.ab--cd.com is invalid).

 Additional limitations